HackEduca/vba-excel-macros/README.md

 library of callable functions for excel

 # Overview
-Work collection.
+My work collection of VBA library built on interactions with SAPgui API.
 Please refer to the SOP (the .docx file) for explanations on functionality of each functions.